Blood glucose levels

-For most people with diabetes, the HbA1c target is below 48 mmol/mol, since evidence shows that this can reduce the risk of developing diabetic complications, such as nerve damage, eye disease, kidney disease and heart disease.
-Individuals at risk of severe hypoglycaemia should aim for an HbA1c of less than 58 mmol/mol.
-However, any reduction in HbA1c levels (and therefore, any improvement in control), is still considered to have beneficial effects on the onset and progression of complications.
+For most adults with diabetes, the HbA1c target is below 48 mmol/mol, since evidence shows that this can reduce the risk of developing complications, such as nerve damage, eye disease, kidney disease and heart disease.
+People who take medication that is associated with hypoglycaemia should speak to their diabetes healthcare team to discuss an individual HbA1c target.

-If your red blood cells are affected by, for example, anaemia, sickle cell anaemia or thalasaemia (all of which involve a lack of or abnormal type of haemoglobin – the oxygen-carrying part) then your doctor may carry out a blood test for fructosamine.
+If your red blood cells are affected by, for example, anaemia, sickle cell anaemia or thalassaemia (all of which involve a lack of or abnormal type of haemoglobin – the oxygen-carrying part) then your doctor may carry out a blood test for fructosamine.
 Fructosamine gives an average result for the previous 14 to 21 days.
 If you normally have a fructosamine test, discuss your individual target with your doctor.

 Blood pressure (hypertension)

+Blood pressure is a measurement of the force of blood flow inside your arteries.
 Your blood pressure is stated as two figures, e.g.130/80mmHg (millimetres of mercury).
 The first figure is known as the systolic pressure and relates to the pressure as the heart contracts and pushes blood through the arteries.
 The other figure is the diastolic pressure measured when the heart relaxes to refill with blood.

-For someone without diabetes the blood pressure should be no higher than 140/85 but when you have diabetes (or if you have had a heart attack, stroke or coronary heart disease) your blood pressure should be no higher than 130/80.
+- For someone without diabetes the blood pressure should be no higher than 140/85 but when you have diabetes (or if you have had a heart attack, stroke or coronary heart disease) your blood pressure should be no higher than 130/80.

-It is important to have your blood pressure checked at least once a year as part of your annual review for diabetes.
+- It is important to have your blood pressure checked at least once a year as part of your annual review for diabetes.
 This helps to ensure that it is in the target range and not increasing your risk of developing diabetes complications.

 Blood fats (lipids)

 Lipids are the cholesterol and triglycerides in your blood.
 Cholesterol is a type of fat found in all of us.
-You may be familiar with the term blood cholesterol but what you may not know is that not all cholesterol is bad.
+You may be familiar with the term blood cholesterol, but what you may not know is that not all cholesterol is bad.
 Some of it, HDL (high density lipoprotein), can actually protect against heart disease.
-Low levels of this protective HDL cholesterol increase your risk of CVD.
+Low levels of this protective HDL cholesterol increase your risk of cardiovascular disease (CVD).
 However, LDL (low density lipoprotein) cholesterol is the bad form of cholesterol in the blood.
-It is high levels of this type that are linked with an increased risk of heart disease.
+Triglycerides are another type of fat in the blood.
+If you have raised cholesterol and raised triglycerides you have an increased risk of CVD.

 - Your total cholesterol level should be below 4.0mmol/l.